ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/avh_greengrass/2setup.md

 ---
-title: Setup your AWS IoT Greengrass account
+title: Setup your accounts and create a virtual device
 weight: 2

 ### FIXED, DO NOT MODIFY